 Hi!
 This is my website.
 I received my PhD in Marketing from the University of Ghent (Belgium) in June 2018.
-Since September 2018, I am assistant professor in the Marketing Department of Grenoble Ecole de Management, in Grenoble (France).
+I am assistant professor at the Geneva School of Economics and Management, at the University of Geneva (Switzerland).

 (this is me)

 My OSF page for some pre-prints and presentations about open science.

 Here is my CV (the most up-to-date document for ongoing projects).
 You can also find up-to-date links to my preprints and papers on my CV.

 I am a consumer psychologist.
 I typically draw from research in the judgment and decision-making and social psychology area.